Drug And Alcohol Assessments

 Who uses the Drug And Alcohol Assessment?

-The Drug and Alcohol Assessment is used by healthcare providers, mental health professionals, and addiction treatment providers to screen, assess severity, and develop treatment plans for substance use disorders.
+The Drug and Alcohol Assessment is used by healthcare providers, mental health professionals, and addiction treatment providers as a screening tool to assess severity and develop treatment plans for substance use disorders.
 Additionally, courts may order these assessments as part of probation or parole agreements, and employers may use them in pre-employment screening processes.

 When do you use the Drug And Alcohol Assessment?

-Drug and alcohol assessments are commonly used when patients present symptoms of substance use disorders, during treatment for mental health disorders with suspected substance use links, when evaluating individuals for addiction treatment, considering candidates for jobs requiring a drug-free workplace, and upon the release of individuals from jail or prison.
+Drug and Alcohol Assessments are commonly used when patients present symptoms of substance use disorders, during treatment for mental health disorders with suspected substance use links, when evaluating individuals for addiction treatment, when considering candidates for jobs requiring a drug-free workplace, and upon the release of individuals from jail or prison.

 How is the Drug And Alcohol Assessment used?